1940 United States census

-The United States census of 1940, conducted by the Census Bureau, determined the resident population of the United States to be 132,164,569, an increase of 7.6 percent over the 1930 population of 122,775,046 people.
+The 1940 United States census, conducted by the Census Bureau, determined the resident population of the United States to be 132,164,569, an increase of 7.6 percent over the 1930 population of 122,775,046 people.
 The census date of record was April 1, 1940.

 A number of new questions were asked including where people were five years before, highest educational grade achieved, and information about wages.
 This census introduced sampling techniques; one in 20 people were asked additional questions on the census form.
 Other innovations included a field test of the census in 1939.
-This was the first census in which every state (48) had a population greater than 100,000.
+This was the first census in which every state (48) had a population greater than 100,000, and the first census to also include a "long form" (sent to only a subset of the households) with additional questions about socioeconomic and housing characteristics (the "long form" would be used for last time in the 2000 census, being replaced by American Community Survey afterwards).

 Census questions

 The 1940 census collected the following information: